North Christian Church: Background

-The North Christian Church congregation, affiliated with the Disciples of Christ, was founded by 43 former members of the First Christian Church in downtown Columbus, Indiana.
-The congregants had left the First Christian Church due to ideological disagreements, particularly because the First Christian Church did not allow women in leadership positions.
+The North Christian Church congregation, affiliated with the Protestant denomination Disciples of Christ, was founded by 43 former members of the First Christian Church in downtown Columbus, Indiana.
+The congregants had left the First Christian Church due to ideological disagreements, particularly because the older church did not allow women in leadership positions.
 The growth of the city's population was also cited as a reason for the new congregation's founding.
 The North Christian Church hosted its first meeting in a house on April 24, 1955.
 (Note: Some sources date the congregation's formation to September 28, 1955, or to October 1955.)
 Initially, congregants met at private houses and an Episcopal church.
 The congregation acquired a temporary site that October—the George Caldwell Mansion on 25th Street—and relocated there in February 1956 following a renovation.
-The congregation began constructing a 24 by 72 ft prefabricated sanctuary next to the mansion that April, and the sanctuary opened the next month.
+That April, the congregation began constructing a prefabricated sanctuary next to the mansion, which opened the next month.
 James L. Stoner began serving the congregation that May, becoming its first full-time pastor.

 By mid-1956, the congregation had 122 members.
 In keeping with the North Christian Church's nature as a "family church", members of the congregation did not want to expand past 700 members.
 The congregation acquired land with the help of the industrialist J. Irwin Miller, one of its earliest members.
 Miller was the longtime leader of the Cummins automotive-parts company and a Sunday-school teacher at the church.
 In early 1958, the Columbus city government proposed annexing a site east of Sycamore Street and south of U.S. Route 31, just outside city limits; at the time, the congregation was considering acquiring this plot.
-Early that March, the congregation announced that it would buy the tract near U.S. 31 and Sycamore Street, covering about 5.5 acre.
+Early that March, the congregation announced that it would buy the tract, covering about 5.5 acre.
 This purchase was finalized on March 18, and the city government agreed to annex that land three days later.
 The original plot of land extended only as far east as California Street, roughly two blocks or 960 ft east of Sycamore Street.
 Congregants planned to develop a new building on their newly acquired land.